bladeXue/wordgets/README.md

 (1) Support importing scheduling information from Anki apkg (Check "Including scheduling information" before export)

-(2) Solve the version of android apk.
+(2) Solve the issue of the version of the app on Android.

 v1.0.3: (2023/8/30)